Murder in Delaware law: First-degree murder

 Delaware has eight different levels of homicide offenses in total, although some overlap.
 The most serious form of homicide, first-degree murder, constitutes the intentional killing of a person without legal justification or an unintentional killing during the commission of a felony (the felony murder rule).
 Additionally, Delaware is one of the only states where intentionally causing someone to commit suicide under duress is punishable as first-degree murder.
-The crime of first-degree murder is punishable for those over the age of 18 only by life imprisonment without the possibility of parole.
+The crime of first-degree murder is punishable for those over the age of 18 only by life imprisonment without the possibility of parole or re-sentencing.
 The state previously punished first-degree murder by either life-without-parole or the death penalty, but Delaware's death penalty statute was ruled unconstitutional in 2016, and the statute was fully repealed in 2024.
 In 2013, Delaware passed legislation eliminating life-without-parole sentences for first-degree murders committed while the perpetrator was under the age of 18.
-For juveniles, the sentence is a minimum of 25 years in prison and a maximum of life imprisonment with the possibility of parole.
+For juveniles, the sentence is a minimum of 25 years in prison and a maximum of life imprisonment with the possibility of re-sentencing.